DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 A critical realization was that this `mapback` array wasn’t needed at all if we just aligned the *active set* to the command buffer.
 Initially, the logic for processing a batch of active cells or directions was burdened by the uncertainty of how many raycasts a direction needed.
 If each direction could finish early, a partial batch would need to be processed, so I oversized the *active set* relative to the batch size to give it some headroom for some directions to complete early and still keep batch utilization high.
 However, with each wave, finished directions were evicted and replaced.
 Therefore, every element of the *active set* was guaranteed to generate a raycast in each wave, eliminating the need for two separate buffers.
 By aligning the two buffer sizes, we could eliminate conditional logic and render the `mapback` array unnecessary, enabling parallelization.

 Another consequence of this simplification is that the initial `TopUp` step needs a fully updated state to evict finished directions.
-Furthermore another parallelism induced limitation was that any NativeArray that was written to had to be `Complete()`’d first before being read again.
+Furthermore, another parallelism-induced limitation was that any NativeArray that was written to had to be `Complete()`'d first before being read again.
 This forced me to move all state update code to the final `ConsumeJob`, which turned out to be a much cleaner design.
 After all, that is the part where we receive the results of the raycast and new information.
 Consolidating the state update code not only made parallelization possible, but the code was logically easier to follow.
-Now an “Active” direction always meant “I have another raycast to perform”, and “Done” meant “will be replaced next `TopUp()`”.
+Now an "Active" direction always meant "I have another raycast to perform", and "Done" meant "will be replaced next `TopUp()`".

 By moving the `NativeArray<ActiveDir>` update to the final `ConsumeJob`, I was able to schedule all three concurrently set as dependencies of each other, and only await completion via `.Complete()` on the final step.
 This again resulted in both cleaner code and a small performance boost because the first stage could be processed while the second and third stages were being assembled.
-The only single threaded steps remaining are the `TopUp` of the *active set*, and applying the results of `ConsumeJob` to the managed arrays.
+The only single-threaded steps remaining are the `TopUp` of the *active set*, and applying the results of `ConsumeJob` to the managed arrays.

-In the state updating consume job, we use parallel writer push a list of direction indices that are in the done state, which we can use to efficiently update the buffers in the `TopUp` step and trigger the transfer of NativeArray data back into managed objects like our `Color[][]` array which can only be interacted with from the main thread.
+In the state updating consume job, we use parallel writer to push a list of direction indices that are in the done state, which we can use to efficiently update the buffers in the `TopUp` step and trigger the transfer of NativeArray data back into managed objects like our `Color[][]` array which can only be interacted with from the main thread.

-One quirk of `ConsumeJob` was that we could not access the `hit.collider` component outside of the main thread, which we were using to detect if a collision has occured.
+One quirk of `ConsumeJob` was that we could not access the `hit.collider` component outside of the main thread, which we were using to detect if a collision has occurred.
 Instead, we check `hit.distance` to validate if there was a hit.
 ```csharp
 // Only works on Main Thread
 bool hasHit = hit.collider != null